 The MongoDB Apocalypse cruelly reminded to MongoDB users that security should be a major concerns.
 But configuration is not the only weak spot in MongoDB’s armor.
 Here is the second article of our series on MongoDB injections.

 Recently, we introduced you to a kind of injections in applications that use MongoDB (especially the ones based on Node.js/Express).
 As the risks linked to such attacks are very high the legitimate follow-up question is “How can one protect an application against this kind of NoSQL injections ?”.

 In this article, we will see how data validation can be used to prevent object injections in MongoDB queries.

-How to prevent NoSQL injections with data validation?
+How do you prevent NoSQL injections with data validation?

 The injections we referred to in the last article are based on object injection: if the attacker is able to have an object injected where a string is expected he can be able to forge a malicious MongoDB query.

 Using data validation will ensure that the request’s parameters will be correctly formatted and typed.